shreyash-chonkie/mastra/docs/src/content/docs/course/03-agent-memory/03-semantic-recall.md

 # Implementing Semantic Recall

-In this step, we'll explore semantic recall, a powerful memory feature that helps agents maintain context across longer interactions when messages are no longer within recent conversation history.
+In this step, we'll explore semantic recall, a feature that helps agents maintain context across longer interactions when messages are no longer within recent conversation history.

 ## What is Semantic Recall?